PSSGAMER/SuperSexySteam/README.md

 1. **refresh.py**
    - Available for future manual refresh operations
    - Currently a placeholder with no active functionality
-   - All necessary processing happens automatically when you click "Apply"
+   - All processing happens automatically when you drop files

 ### Starting Steam with GreenLuma